 Cyber Security Forum

-Cyber Security Forum is an industry-government policy roundtable that has been held quarterly since 2000.
-The Forum is widely regarded as a key venue for industry-government discussion of new and ongoing cyber-security issues and related policies, responses and solutions.
-Topics covered include cyber aspects of national security, network security, RFID/NFC security, smart grid security, cryptography policy, VoIP security, identity management, authentication, spam, malware, cyber warfare, privacy, etc. For more information contact Bill Munson (email@example.com)
+ITAC’s Cyber Security Forum is an industry-government policy roundtable.
+It is widely regarded as a key venue for industry-government discussion of new and ongoing cyber-security issues and related policies, responses and solutions.
+Topics covered include cyber aspects of national security, network security, smart-grid security, cryptography policy, BYoD and device security, identity management, authentication, spam, malware, cyber warfare, privacy, etc.

 Human Resources (HR) Forum

-The HR Forum is a peer-to-peer networking group that meets approximately 5 times throughout the year and allows for information sharing and discussion on the latest HR trends, views and best practices in a confidential and open group environment.
-The HR Forum is an excellent professional development opportunity for HR professionals in the IT industry.
+The HR Forum is a peer-to-peer networking group that allows for information sharing and discussion of the latest HR trends, views and best practices in a group environment.
+It is an excellent professional development opportunity for HR professionals in the ICT industry.
 A roundtable discussion is held during lunch at the end of each meeting to provide an opportunity to raise issues and seek answers to queries in an informal and confidential environment.
-You can also earn recertification points for your CHRP (Certified Human Resources Professional) designation and CCP (Certified Compensation Professional) designation by attending the ITAC HR Forum meetings.
-For more information contact Micheline Lepage (email@example.com) The HR Forum portal can only be accessed by ITAC members here.
+You can also earn re-certification points for your CHRP (Certified Human Resources Professional) and CCP (Certified Compensation Professional) designations by attending the ITAC HR Forum meetings.
+This group meets approximately five times a year.

 Legal Affairs Forum

 This Forum examines ad hoc legal issues which arise within the ICT industry.
 This could include changes to the Integrity Framework, Patent Act, PIPEDA, CASL or other laws and policies.
 The recommendations from the Forum are then presented to Government as concrete solutions.
 This Forum is also an excellent networking opportunity for lawyers working with our sector.